Investing: For whom, why and how?

 Saving how?

-When you decide to save, you have plenty of options: TFSAs, RRSPs, non-registered investments, etc. If that sounds complicated, know that there are ways of making investing easier.
+When you decide to save, you have plenty of options: FHSA, TFSAs, RRSPs, non-registered investments, etc. If that sounds complicated, know that there are ways of making investing easier.
+The best approach?
+Save a bit each time you get paid.
+It’s easier to manage, and you can adjust the amount anytime your budget shifts.
 Just speak to a financial security advisor.

-The important thing is to take action based on your investor profile.
+The important thing is to take action based on your risk tolerance.

 Ask yourself these questions